 Abhinav Kashyap

 Abhinav Kashyap is an Indian director, best known for Tamil cinema.
-Abhinav Kashyap began their career in 2003.
+Abhinav Kashyap began their career in 2003 and has been a prominent figure in the industry for over 23 years.
 With 30 credits to their name, Abhinav Kashyap remains one of the most prolific and celebrated talents in the industry.
 Abhinav Kashyap is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones